kubevirt-manager/kubevirt-manager/README.md

 **Maintainers:** [feitnomore](https://github.com/feitnomore/)

-Simple Angular Frontend and NodeJS + Express Backend to operate [Kubevirt](https://kubevirt.io/).
+Simple Angular Frontend Web UI Interface to operate [Kubevirt](https://kubevirt.io/).
 This tools lets you perform basic operations around `Virtual Machines`, `Virtual Machine Instances`, and `Disks`.
 It was built based on requirements I had for my own environment.

 *WARNING:* Use it at your own risk.